Nesss86/tinyapp/README.md

 #### Register

-Where the new user can go to register using and email and password which is kept secure.
+Where the new user can go to register using an email and password which is kept secure.
 <img src="public/images/Register.png" alt="Register">